Matthew H. Snell

 - Permitting of a wind data tower and wind farm in western Massachusetts and supported litigation regarding the construction; and

-- Solid and hazardous waste matters, including site assignment and permitting of landfills.
+- Solid and hazardous waste matters, including site assignment, brownfields tax credits, and permitting of landfills.

-Prior to joining Nutter, Matthew practiced with other law firms in Boston where he represented clients in a wide array of areas including development, toxic torts, premise liability, product liability and maritime/admiralty matters before state and federal courts.
+Prior to joining Nutter, Matt practiced with other law firms in Boston where he represented clients in a wide array of areas including development, toxic torts, premise liability, product liability, and maritime/admiralty matters before state and federal courts.

-He is a member of the Boston Bar Association, NAIOP, the Environmental Business Council and the Licensed Site Professional Association.
+Matt is a member of the Boston Bar Association, NAIOP, the Environmental Business Council, and the Licensed Site Professional Association.

-During law school, Matthew served as executive comment and note editor at the New England Law Review and published “Major Modifications and Routine Maintenance: Does the EPA’s New Exclusion Equal More Pollution?” in the New England Law Review, Volume 39, Fall 2004.
-Matthew served as law clerk to Magistrate Judge Robert B. Collings at the United States District Court for the District of Massachusetts.
+During law school, Matt served as executive comment and note editor at the New England Law Review and published “Major Modifications and Routine Maintenance: Does the EPA’s New Exclusion Equal More Pollution?” in the New England Law Review, Volume 39, Fall 2004.
+Matt served as law clerk to Magistrate Judge Robert B. Collings at the United States District Court for the District of Massachusetts.